amgarton47/CS62data-structures/Introduction_Assignment/project/README.md

    * the commands available from the shell are much more powerful than those available with the *Finder* or other file access Graphical User Interfaces.

+  You will be able to access `cs62` on any lab machine.
+You can confirm that's the case by clicking the globe icon at the bottom right of your screen, titled as "Your Name Network Home" and navigating through the Documents folder.
+Please make sure that you are **not** working on the local Home folder as any change you make will be only accessible to the machine you are currently working on.

    For more information on the advantages and design of Command Line Interfaces, please see this paper on [CLI design](http://htmlpreview.github.io/?https://github.com/markkampe/Big-Software/blob/master/supp/cli.html).